 Creeping phlox isn't one of those super-expensive plants, but if you want to create another area of ground cover, you'll need more than one little starter plant – and costs can add up.
 An easy and inexpensive way to proceed is to propagate the phlox yourself instead of buying dozens of starter plants.
 But you'll first have to pick a phlox propagation method.

 Obviously, creeping phlox can propagate from seed.
 In fact if you have a healthy, happy bed of phlox, they will reseed themselves freely.
 But that isn't the only way to get more phlox plants.
-You can also clone your creeping phlox plants by taking phlox cuttings in autumn.
-Clip off sections of phlox plant stem some four inches long in the late summer or fall, making sure to make each cut just below a leaf node.
+You can also clone your creeping phlox plants by taking phlox cuttings after the plants are finished flowering.
+Clip off sections of phlox plant stems some four inches long, making sure to make each cut just below a leaf node.
 Dip the bottom end of each cutting in a rooting hormone and plant in a well-drained growing medium.

 Splitting Creeping Phlox